willemsphoto/twilio-esp32-client/Readme.md

+# Twilio ESP32 library

+This is a fork of [Twilio's ESP8266 example library](https://github.com/TwilioDevEd/twilio_esp8266_arduino_example).
+It contains a client for sending and receiving SMS and MMS using Twilio.
+Original README follows:

 # Twilio Messaging Example on the ESP8266 (C++, Arduino IDE)

 An example application that demonstrates how to send SMS or MMS messages with an ESP8266 connected to a friendly WiFi network, as well as hosts a basic server to receive and respond to SMS and MMS messages.